 The high value placed on truth implies a corresponding intolerance of academic dishonesty in the academic community.
-In academic dishonesty cases, determining the grade and the student's status in the course is left primarily to the faculty member's discretion.
+In cases involving academic dishonesty, the determination of the grade and the student's status in the course is left primarily to the faculty member's discretion.
 Suppose the instructor determines that a student has demonstrated academic dishonesty.
 The student may receive a failing grade for the assignment and/or exam and be reported to the Chief Student Services Officer or designee.
 The Student Code of Conduct (AP 5500) is available on the College of the Redwoods website.
 Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the College Catalog and on the College of the Redwoods website.